Punjabi cuisine: Punjabi restaurants

 Punjabi cuisine has spread internationally.
 Punjab in London has been family-run since 1946 and is the UK's oldest North Indian restaurant.
 The New Punjab Club, located in Hong Kong, became the world's first Punjabi restaurant to earn one Michelin star in 2019.
+Chawla's Cuisine, known for its cream chicken recipe, was founded by S. Attar Singh Chawla in 1960.
+The chain has expanded outside India to countries like Canada and the United Arab Emirates with over 170 franchises.